neoforged/.github/primers/1.21.5/index.md

     - `PrimitiveTag` - A sealed interface that represents the tag data as being a primitive object.
     - `ShortTag` is now a record
     - `SnbtGrammar` - A parser creater for stringified NBTs.
+    - `SnbtOperations` - A helper that contains the built in operations for parsing some value.
     - `StringTag` is now a record
     - `StringTagVisitor`
         - `visit` -> `build`, not one-to-one